 Board of Directors

 Northstar School is governed by a volunteer Board of Directors.
 Northstar’s Board of Directors is responsible for overseeing the mission, vision, strategic direction, finances, and success of the school.
 It is a vital role in the school and requires community members who are willing to dedicate their valuable expertise and time toward the benefit of the school.
-Board members are elected by the community to serve 3-year terms, which are staggered so that an election for a board seat is held every year.
+If have suggestions for potentially valuable board members, please let us know.

 Omar has been a Northstar School board member since 2002, and previously served as a board member to Anoor Islamic school for 2 years.
 He has a BA in Business and Masters in Industrial Technology.
 He currently works at Hewlett-Packard.
 He loves nature, hiking, camping, and outdoor activities.
 He has a passion for education and sees the solution to most of the problems in the world through education.
 Both of his two children attend Northstar school.